Hamptonix/Hamptonix.github.io/SECURITY.md

 ## Reporting a Vulnerability

-Please go to https://guns.lol/hamptonix and message me on any platform if you find an vulnerabilities
+Please email eli@hamptonix.com and message me if you find an vulnerabilities